Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step5.md

 ## Write Data Using the UI

-Download the rest of the dataset to your computer so that we can use write it to the database using the UI:
+Download the rest of the dataset to your computer so that we can write it to the database using the UI:

 <a href="./assets/airSensors.txt" download>Dataset</a>